ccn-ccn/MyNetworkSocial/README.md

 <br>
 More than just a social media platform this is **Your network, Your rules, Your money!**
 <br><br>
-👉 [**Apply now**](mailto:g7485987384@gmail.com) to become a Beta Taker (Tester) and claim your share of the future.
+👉 [**Apply now**](mailto:g7485987384@gmail.com) to become a Beta Tester and claim your share of the future.
 Email your name and a link to your social media account for approval.

 ---